Medical Detox : When it’s Necessary and What to Expect

 Methadone

 Methadone is a partial opioid agonist, meaning the drug will produce similar effects as an opioid.
-Methadone is longer-acting than other opioids such as heroin, so the effects are tamer.
+It is longer-acting than other opioids such as heroin, so the effects are tamer.
 According to the Center for Substance Abuse Treatment, a single dose can prevent cravings and withdrawal symptoms for up to one day and a half.
-Because methadone and other opioids are so similar, methadone is classified as a schedule II drug, patients can easily swap one opioid addiction for methadone.
+Because methadone and other opioids are so similar, methadone is classified as a schedule II drug, and patients can easily swap one opioid addiction for methadone.
+It’s also important to be aware of possible methadone side effects, which can include drowsiness, constipation, or changes in breathing.

 Naloxone